 Wet Food for Cats

 For cats, wet food closely mimics their natural diet — high moisture, high protein, low carbohydrates.
 Cats are obligate carnivores with low thirst drives; in the wild, they get most of their water from prey.
 Wet food provides this moisture, potentially preventing urinary issues and kidney disease that plague senior cats.
+For official nutritional adequacy standards, refer to the AAFCO pet food guidelines.

 ✓ Advantages